jzxhuang/http-extras/README.md

 For example, maybe your server returns a useful error message that you want to try and decode, or you want to access the header of the response on a successful request.

-This module helps you create HTTP requests that return more detailed responses which keep this useful information around.
+With this module, create HTTP requests that return more detailed responses - responses that keep useful information around instead of throwing them away!

 ## Extras

-A collection of convenience and utility functions for creating HTTP requests and working with an HTTP response.
+A collection of convenience and utility functions for creating HTTP requests and working with HTTP responses.

 For example, there are helpers to...

-* Easily generate a query string or list of HTTP headers
+* Convert a list of Strings to a query string or list of HTTP headers
 * Extract information like the header, status code, url, etc. from an [`Http.Response`][httpResponse]
 * Transform an [`Http.Response`][httpResponse] into a `Result`

 ## Mock

-Easily mock an HTTP response directly from within Elm.
-Mock your API locally without having to deal with setting up a fake HTTP server.
+Easily mock the response of your API from within Elm.
+Don't bother setting up fake servers that mock responses.

 Very useful for testing that your code is robust enough to handle any type of response, including edge cases like a request that results in a `Timeout`.
+Mock responses locally without any hassle.

 ## Example

-Here's a complete example of how you might use all the modules in this package together to send HTTP requests and handle the responses.
+Here's a complete example of how you might use all the modules in this package together.
+For more detailed examples of each module, see the module's documentation!

 ```elm
 import Http